webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 octet header of DGv6ra1nlYgDCS1FRnbzlwAAEABBBP4z9KsN6nGR TbVYI_c7VJSPQTBtkgcy27mlmlMoZIIgDll6e3vC YLocInmYWAmS6TlzAC8wEqKK6PBru3jl7A8.

-The push message plaintext is padded to produce AABXaGVuIEkgZ3JvdyB1cCwgSSB3YW50IHRvIGJl IGEgd2F0ZXJtZWxvbg.
-The plaintext is then encrypted with AES-GCM, which emits ciphertext of pf_sXQe8ul8B26HhDvpQT7ElzfWsVATdxed3XIO_ sEq0yF8sJhJj31oO_GSV-C0M02hGmTLh3Fg7iuo.
+The push message plaintext has a padding delimiter octet added (and no additional padding) to produce V2hlbiBJIGdyb3cgdXAsIEkgd2FudCB0byBiZSBh IHdhdGVybWVsb24C.
+The plaintext is then encrypted with AES-GCM, which emits ciphertext of 8pfeW0KbunFT06SuDKoJH9Ql87S1QUrdirN6GcG7 sFz1y1sqLgVi1VhjVkHsUoEsbI_0LpXMuGvnzQ.

-The header and cipher text are concatenated and produce the result shown in the example.
+The header and ciphertext are concatenated and produce the result shown in the example.